Tomnowell/tomnowell.github.io/assets/Articles/MakingAPortfolio.md

 ## Go solo

 If you want to go a bit more custom, but don't want to write all your own CSS I recommend the [bootstrap](https://getbootstrap.com/) library.
-Also I used [fontawesome](fontawesome.com) for nice icons.
+I also used [fontawesome](fontawesome.com) for nice icons.
 They make any site look a thousand times more professional.

-Whatever you decide, it is really easy to get a static page up and running in no time.
+Whatever you decide, it is really easy to get a static page up and running in a short time.

 ## Add graphics